araslidogukan/Hospital-Scheduler/README.md

 # Hospital-Scheduler

-Designed 3 heuristics to schedule patients to a hospital efficiently
+3 heuristics specifically aiming to achieve different objectives for scheduling given patient lists with available intervals and days.
+Heavily depends on matlab table data type and input table having the required column names.
+Reports gannt charts for every day and exports the final schedule to an excel file.